hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    underlying hash.
 In this phase, the additional salt value raises the cost of the attack only if the salt value changes during the online phase of the attack.
-In other words, an additional, constant salt value does not change cost of the attack.
+In other words, an additional, constant salt value does not change the cost of the attack.

    Changing a zone's salt value requires the construction of a complete new NSEC3 chain.
-This is true both when resigning the entire zone at once, or when incrementally signing it in the background where the new salt is only activated once every name in the chain has been
+This is true both when resigning the entire zone at once, or when incrementally signing it in the background where the new salt is only activated once every name in the chain has been completed.

-Hardaker & Dukhovni      Expires 13 August 2022                 [Page 5]

-Internet-Draft                    title                    February 2022

-   completed.
 As a result, re-salting a is very complex operation, with significant CPU time, memory, and bandwidth consumption.
-This makes very frequent re-salting unpractical, and renders the additional salt field functionally useless.
+This makes very frequent re-salting impractical, and renders the additional salt field functionally useless.

-3. Recommendations for deploying and validating NSEC3 records
+3. Recommendations for Deploying and Validating NSEC3 Records

    The following subsections describe recommendations for the different operating realms within the DNS.

+Hardaker & Dukhovni      Expires 29 August 2022                 [Page 5]

+Internet-Draft                    title                    February 2022

 3.1.
-Best-practice for zone publishers
+Best-practice for Zone Publishers

    First, if the operational or security features of NSEC3 are not needed, then NSEC SHOULD be used in preference to NSEC3.
 NSEC3